Roots and Wings by Stacey York is an amazingly resourceful and inspiring anti-bias curriculum book for your home and

 Anti-Bias Themes – How to Bring Culture into the Classroom

 Place four or five colors (choose multi-cultural colors such as in this playdough set) out for the kids to explore.
 Encourage them to mix the colors to create new colors.
 Encourage them to try to create a color that matches their skin.

 Ask children to touch their hair and to look at their hair in the mirror.
 Ask them to describe it.
 Then show pictures of how people from around the world use hair to express themselves and their culture.
 This Sesame Street clip: I Love Hair is an excellent conversation starter.
 If you can, gather wigs, scarves, rubber bands, hair clips, turbans, and other items to create different hairstyles.

-I found this great Pinterest board called “People/Faces from Around the World” that is a good resource.
+I found this great Pinterest board called “People/Faces from Around the World” which is a good resource.
 If you google “houses around the world” or “food around the world” you will find good images for the exercise.
 This book Children Just Like Me: A Unique Celebration of Children Around the World is excellent too.

 Anti-Bias Activities & Curriculum Ideas